 What 5G is; why poor 3G has to be shut down; and where 4G fits in.
-It’s enough to make you want to crawl under a rock and not come out until someone sounds the all clear.
+It’s enough to make you want to crawl under a rock and not come out until someone sounds the "all clear."

-For starters, we’re going to break down 4G and 5G.
-We’ll circle back to poor old 3G later.
+For starters, we’re going to break down 3g 4G and 5G.
+We’ll circle back to poor, beleaguered, 3G later.
 Because by then its situation will be crystal clear.

 Poor 4G.
-Can’t you just feel it going the way of the Macarena like sweet 3G?
+Can’t you just feel it going the way of the Dodo like sweet 3G?

-Even though 4G can transmit those sweet smiling faces you adore in just 50 milliseconds, 5G – at some point soon – will be able to do so in 1 millisecond.
+Even though 4G and 5G can transmit those sweet smiling faces you adore in milliseconds, 5G will be the first generation being able to do so in 1 millisecond.
 Will the average person be able to tell the difference in speed?
 (Not that we think you're an average person!)
 Maybe.

-5G also offers stronger connectivity, better coverage, and more reliability.
+Stronger connectivity, better average speeds, lower latency, and more reliability.
 That means your calls go through no matter where you’re calling from, or where you’re calling to.
 And that’s not all.

 5G is also capable of handling hundreds of thousands of people being on their cell phones at the exact same time with far fewer disruptions in service.
 In geek speak, this is known as network density, and 5G’s is huge in comparison to 4G.
-To put it in layman’s terms – with 4G, if you’re at a pro sports game or concert and try to send photos or texts, your smartphone probably runs more slowly than usual due to the number of other people doing the same thing at the same time in the same place with their smartphones.
+To put it in layman’s terms – with 4G (fourth generation) if you’re at a pro sports game and try to send photos or texts, your smartphone probably runs more slowly than usual due to the number of other people doing the same thing at the same time in the same place with their smartphones.

 With 5G (fifth generation) of wireless technology you can forget those slow speeds, dropped calls and lousy connections.
-Great right?
-Of course you’ll also never again be able to tell your boss or the neighbor who drives you nuts, “You’re breaking up!
+You’ll never again be able to tell your boss or your annoying neighbor, “You’re breaking up!
 I’ll call you as soon as I get reception!”

 Hmm.
 Maybe we need to rethink this 5G business.

 5G is the pinnacle, (sort of like those self driving cars that are coming down the pike).
 Which is why 3G has to go bye-bye to make room for this incredible new technology.